Chocolat Nestle

 made several hours ahead, or it can be made the day before, However, once

-you assemble the cake and caramelize the crème brûlée, you must serve it
+you assemble the cake and caramelize the crème brûlée,

 immediately.